The Toddy T2N Cold Brew System Review

 The Hario Mizudashi Cold Brew

 The Hario Mizudashi Cold Brew Maker is one of the most affordable brewers out there.
-It’s an even simpler design, with only 3 pieces: the glass carafe, the reusable filter and a lid.
+Like another Japanese-designed brewer, the Takeya cold brewer, the Mizudashi has a simple design, with only 3 pieces: the glass carafe, the reusable filter and a lid.

 The Yama Cold Brew Tower